mpkrass7/shmapy/README.md

 # Lone Wolf
-The fabulous (soon to be) package that builds out a United States hex map optional hex filling
+The fabulous (soon to be) package for building a United States hex map optional with optional hex filling

 ## Install
 `git clone ___`